graphistry/graphistry-mcp/README.md

 ### What We Learned / Caveats & Gotchas

-- **API Version:** You must call `graphistry.register()` with `api=3` and your credentials before using any Graphistry features.
-Otherwise, the client defaults to API v1, which requires an API key and will fail.
 - **Environment Variables:** Always ensure `GRAPHISTRY_USERNAME` and `GRAPHISTRY_PASSWORD` are set in the environment where the server runs.
 Debug prints can help verify this.
 - **Virtual Environment:** Use the venv's Python directly or activate the environment before running the server.
 This avoids dependency and path issues.
 - **LLM Tool Schemas:** LLMs and tool bridges work best with single-argument (dict) APIs.
 Avoid multi-argument signatures for tools you want to expose to LLMs.
-- **Debugging:** Add verbose debug prints for environment and registration issues.
-This saves hours of confusion!
 - **Cursor Integration:** When adding to Cursor, use the full path to the venv's Python and ensure all environment variables are set in the config.
-- **State Files:** If you see references to scripts or files that don't exist (like `verify-installation.sh`), ignore or remove them—they may be from earlier versions.

-## Troubleshooting

-- **API key errors:** Means you are using API v1.
-Fix by calling `graphistry.register(api=3, ...)` with your credentials.
-- **Credentials not found:** Double-check your environment variables and .env file.
-- **Module not found:** Make sure you installed the package in editable mode (`pip install -e .`) and are using the correct Python environment.
-- **Server not responding:** Check logs and debug prints for environment or registration issues.

 ## Contributing